Description

 - For the live competition at L.E.S.T. up to three alternates may be used as substitutes, but they may be substituted only between matches, not during a match.

-- Tournament format will be determined by the number of schools qualifying from Round 1.
-The plan is for the top five teams from the online round to compete against each other in a single live final round at L.E.S.T., but the number of teams qualifying in the preliminary round may necessitate play of semifinal rounds.
-If tiebreaker rounds are needed to decide the semifinal or final rounds, lightning rounds will be used (see rules below.)
+- Tournament format will be determined by the number of schools qualifying from the Online Rounds.
+The top five teams from the online rounds will compete against each other in a single live final round at L.E.S.T..
+If tiebreaker rounds are needed to decide final rounds, lightning rounds will be used (see rules below.)

-- In both the online and live rounds (except any tiebreaker rounds), the question-answer format will be the same.
-Questions will start “In which book…?” with the answer being one of the six titles for that level’s competition.
+- In the first online round, the question-answer format will be as follows: Questions will start “In which book…?” with the answer being one of the six titles for that level’s competition.

-- If tiebreakers are needed, lightning rounds will be used with a different question format.
+- The second online round and the live rounds, including any tie-breaker rounds, will feature a different question format.
 For these rounds, the questions will dig deeper into the plot, setting, and characters of each book.
-Rather than providing the book title in their answers, team members need to recall specific names and details for lightning rounds.
+Rather than providing the book title in their answers, team members need to recall specific names and details.

 - For all rounds, all questions will have the same value with teams only earning points for correct answers.
 There is no point deduction for wrong answers.